samsonblu/Discord-Log-Viewer/README.md

 1. Open the Cache folder in CacheChromeViewer.

-2. Locate the 50.json file.
+2. Locate the 50.json files.

 ![Screenshot 2024-12-07 210741](https://github.com/user-attachments/assets/6e70e12c-f0ea-4c29-996c-e0777a12295a)

+3. Save the 50.json.

 4. Download and open dicord_vis.html in a web viewer.